Ricky Gomes

-Richard Soares Gomes (born July 19, 1993) is a Canadian professional soccer player who plays as a goalkeeper for Simcoe County Rovers FC in League1 Ontario.
+Richard Soares Gomes (born July 19, 1993) is a Canadian former professional soccer player who plays as a goalkeeper.

 Early career

 Gomes began playing soccer at age four with Kitchener Youth SC.
 He later became part of the Ontario provincial program and at age 13 went to a tournament hosted by Brazilian club Cruzeiro, where he attracted the interest of a few Brazilian clubs, but his parents did not want him to move to Brazil on his own.

 He left Canada at age 14 to move to Portugal to pursue his soccer career.
 He went on trials with the youth sides of Portuguese clubs Benfica and Sporting, Italian club Empoli, and Spanish side Espanyol, with Benfica inviting him back for their U16 team's preseason, however, he was then offered a trial and contract with the youth team of Portuguese club F.C.
 Porto, who were located closer to his family, ultimately joining their U17 program.
 His aunt in Portugal had been influential in organizing the various trials, emailed the Portuguese big three clubs.
 After a season with Porto in which he did not play much, he went on loan with the U19 side of Padroense, while also continuing to train with Porto, helping Padroense win their division and being promoted to the first division.